 8. The Czech Republic

 The Czech Republic is a cheap destination in Central Europe.
-The major attractions are good and affordable beer, historical towns, monuments, chateaus, and national parks.
+The major attractions are excellent and affordable beer, historical towns, monuments, chateaus, and national parks.

 9. Portugal

-Lisbon, the capital city, is a beautiful city with stunning beaches, waterways, and the best temperature in Europe.
+Lisbon, the capital city, is beautiful, with stunning beaches and waterways and the best temperature in Europe.

-The low prices and great quality of life are the main reasons most people migrate to Lisbon.
+The low prices and excellent quality of life are the main reasons most people migrate to Lisbon.